WINIR Workshop on

 These questions are important from a philosophical, institutional and legal perspective.
 Indeed, can we rely on the same mechanism to punish someone who sold their child and someone who threw a can into the Grand Canyon?
 Must we rely on law and formal institutions to punish repugnant behaviours?
 Which ones?
 When and how do we draw the limit between the behaviours that can be punished by formal rules and those that must be punished by informal rules (such as ostracism, shaming or even embarrassment)?

 The purpose of the WINIR Workshop on Repugnant Behaviours was to bring together theoretical and applied papers from different disciplines, including economics, philosophy, law and political science, to discuss these and other related questions, thereby clarifying the concept of “repugnance” and improving our understanding of how to regulate repugnant behaviours.

 Kimberly D. Krawiec (Duke Law School, USA)

-A selection of the papers presented at the workshop will be included in a special issue currently being planned for publication in the fall of 2022.
+A selection of the papers presented at the workshop will be included in a special issue of the Journal of Institutional Economics currently being planned for publication in 2023 (see here).